PetarBuncic/abstraction-example/README.md

 # abstraction-example
-two extended classes and one abstract class example
+two extended classes and one abstract class example to see how to implement abstract methods